2020 Water Meter Replacement Program

 How long will the water meter change-out appointment last?

 Most water meter change-out appointments will last less than 30 minutes.
-If there are complications with the installation, the appointment may take longer.
-More information to come!
+Your water service will be shut-off during the appointment.
+If there are complications with the installation due to plumbing issues, such as a broken shut-off valve, the appointment may take longer.

 Is there any cost to the customer for the water meter change out program?

 No, there is no cost to the customer for the installation of the new water meter.
 If there is additional plumbing work required to customer’s plumbing system, the customer would be responsible for those costs.
 Additional plumbing work might be a broken or leaking water shutoff valve.
 Customers would have the option of hiring their own plumber to complete those repairs or may contract with United Meters directly.

 Will the installer need to access my house to install the new water meter?